saad-shaikh-dev/my-portfolio-website/src/articles/how-to-create-a-portfolio-website-using-gatsby.md

 siteUrl: "[actual url of website]",
     title: "[name of the website]",
 ```
-Add configure the plugins in the plugins section"
+Add configure the plugins in the plugins section:
 ```
     {
       resolve: "gatsby-plugin-google-analytics",